 - the training requirements to develop these skills and attributes;

 - whether the training requirements identified are currently available within the School or Faculty, or will be delivered through other means (ie. through coursework available in other Faculties or units such as ITL,Careers or Learning Centre, etc.) See the appendix to the form for a list of training opportunities.
 Your faculty may offer others as well.

 The University of Sydney expects all Higher Degree by Research students to be aware of policies and procedures regarding important issues in conducting research work.
 To help students with these issues, we are currently developing introductory online modules on a variety of topics, such as Responsible Research Practice and Workplace Health & Safety issues.
 You may have seen reference to these modules on your Training Needs Analysis forms.
 When these modules are available, we will communicate directly with all currently enrolled HDR students via your University email address with easy instructions about how to complete these training modules.

-The University of Sydney is now providing an online course on Responsible Research Practice for all researchers, including staff and higher degree by research students.
+The University of Sydney provides an online course on Responsible Research Practice for all researchers, including staff and higher degree by research students.
 As of 2014, all higher degree by research students are required by the Dean of their Faculty to complete this short online course as part of their degree and as preparation for a career as a professional researcher.
-All currently enrolled HDR students will be required to complete to module in semester 1, 2014.
-Students commencing after that date will be required to complete the module in their first semester of enrolment.
+Incoming students will be contact by email in April and September each year with their login details, and will be given four weeks to complete the online course.